Home

 The higher the ratio, the higher the debt.
 Generally, ratios of higher than 15 are a warning signal.
 Low ratios may indicate underutilized assets.

 In the days of Enron, some company heads became experts at hiding debt levels.
-Though Enron formed entire companies to move debt, more often companies hide liabilities on the Balance Sheet from the Debt Equity Ratio.
+Though Enron formed entire companies to move debt, more often companies hide liabilities on the balance sheet from the debt equity ratio.

-The ratio finds all debt by utilizing the Accounting Equation:
+The ratio finds all debt by utilizing the accounting equation:

 Assets = Liabilities + Owners Equity